 Everyone has a technique for dematting a neglected pet.
 For some, it’s a shave-down and then entering the pelt in a Mat Contest.
 For others, it’s a time-consuming, hair-splitting experience, destined to take its toll on the pet, the B/B or both.
 Teri examines the most common and effective products, tools and techniques for the demat dilemma without getting all tangled up.

 Tocopherol, Ergocalciferol, Sodium Chloride.
 Teri takes a "groomers-eye" view of the stuff we use every day in language we can understand.
 Shampoos, sprays and conditioners are our most expendable items but what do we really know to select the right product for our situation?
 (Those scary words are techno-speak for vitamin E, vitamin D and simple table salt, often found in many grooming products.)

 Bathing and drying are the most underestimated aspects of our jobs.
 Techniques can make or break a groom.
 The ability to properly apply products, thoroughly clean and then dry the pet will have a direct influence on the finish.
 You will hear about time-saving equipment and techniques.

 This program is six hours long and is included in the Do-It-All admission or can be purchased separately.
 See Schedule and Registration for starting times and fees.
 Program includes Trade show on Friday, Saturday and Sunday.

-In this four-hour interactive course you will learn emergency care, how to stock a first aid kit, perform CPR, respond to breathing and heart emergencies (including choking), and disaster procedures, with some of these exercises being demonstrated on a demo dog.
-This unique course is customized for groomers and you will learn how to respond to emergencies specific to your industry.
-Upon completion of this course, you will receive a frameable certificate stating that you are certified in dog and cat First Aid & CPR.
+In this two hour course, you will learn how to stock a first aid kit, perform CPR, respond to breathing and heart emergencies (including choking), and disaster procedures, with some of these exercises being demonstrated on a demo dog.
+This unique course is customized for pet care professionals and you will learn how to respond to emergencies specific to your industry.
+Upon completion of this course, you will receive a frameable certificate stating that you are certified in Pet Professional First Aid & CPR.